robotframework/SeleniumLibrary/test/README.rst

 by using different interpreter by using the `--interpreter` command line argument.

-Starting from version 2.0 onwards the Selenium2Library is tested by using Python 2 and 3.
+Starting from version 2.0 onwards the SeleniumLibrary is tested by using Python 2 and 3.
 Other interpreters are not tested by the development team.